SominZex/resume/README.md

 - Fine-tuned DenseNet121 and developed a custom CNN, achieving 91% accuracy with 95% recall for pneumonia detection.
 - Delivered balanced precision for reliable diagnostics, minimizing false positives and negatives.
-- End Goal: Created an integration-ready model to support healthcare professionals in accurate and efficient pneumonia diagnosis.
+- **End Goal**: Created an integration-ready model to support healthcare professionals in accurate and efficient pneumonia diagnosis.

 ![Pneumonia Detection Algorithm](/assets/img/pneumonia.png)